OpenIsolation/OpenIsolation/README.md

 # OpenIsolation
-A project to reverse-engineer Alien: Isolation, provide an SDK and fix long-standing issues with the PC port.
+A project to reverse-engineer _Alien: Isolation_, provide an SDK, and fix some long-standing issues with the PC port.

+You **must** legally own a copy of the game (any PC release - e.g. Windows, macOS or Linux will do) in order to use this project, no game assets will be provided by this project.

 Goals:
 - [ ] Reverse-engineer the libraries.